gsimon75/esp8266_gps_unit/README.md

 that's it.
 But that needs network, and that's what we want to configure in the first place.
 The chicken and the egg.

-The usual solution for this is that the units have a special _admin mode_ that is activated by some (physically covered) button or similar thing, and in this mode the unit acts as a wifi AP, to which the technician can connect, and access the web interface of the unit.
+The usual solution for this is that the units have a special _admin mode_ that is activated by some (physically covered) button or similar thing, and in this mode the unit acts as a WiFi AP, to which the technician can connect, and access the web interface of the unit.

 The usual weak point is the SSID and the password of this admin mode AP: if it is predictable (or worse: hardwired...), then